mattiechen688/mattiechen688/README.md

 - 👋 Hi, I’m @mattiechen688
 - 👀 I’m interested in blender, ethical hacking, python, C++, javascript and more.
+I also like hacking and VPN's
 - 🌱 I’m currently learning python and c++.

 <!---